The Best Shopping in New York City

 In general, New Yorkers are known for wearing sleek, black, urban designs.
 But just like the rest of us, they like to have fun with young designers and engage in experimental fashion, making vintage items and one-of-a-kind pieces highly sought after.
 The hardest part, however, is that New York has pretty extreme seasons, so dressing with a statement and simultaneously managing to stay warm (or cool) is this city’s biggest fashion conundrum.

-Therefore, we’ve consulted our experts and asked them to put together a list of their favourite shops in New York City, so that next time you’re visiting the city that never sleeps, you’ll actually have time to sleep.
+Therefore, we here at Plum Guide have consulted our experts and asked them to put together a list of their favourite places to go shopping in New York City, so that next time you’re visiting the city that never sleeps for a long weekend, you’ll actually have time to sleep.
 You’ll need it after hitting these insider hot spots.

 Run by mother-daughter duo Malin and Nova Landeaus, you’ll find vintage pieces from the 1950s to the 1980s in their colour-coded racks – a dream come true for the compulsively-organised and aesthetically-driven shoppers amongst us.
 Drop by their winsome shop for fantastic footwear, made in a time when shoes were an investment meant to last the years.
 Be gone throwaway fashion!